geoffreylitt/wildcard-onward-paper/paper.md

 End user customization systems can help improve the situation, by empowering non-programmers to modify their software in the way they would like.

 Most end user customization systems offer a simplified version of programming.
 Some scripting languages [@bolin2005;@cook2007] have a friendly syntax that resembles natural language.
-Some visual customization tools eliminate text syntax entirely.
+Other visual customization tools eliminate text syntax entirely.
 Macro recorders [@cook2007;@chasins2018;@anupam2000] remove some of the initial programming burden by letting a user start with concrete demonstrations.
 Despite their many differences, these approaches all share something in common: an imperative programming model, with statement sequencing, mutable variables and loops.
-End users express their ideas in scripts made up of sequences of commands.

 We have known for decades about an alternate approach: _direct manipulation_ [@shneiderman1983], where "visibility of the object of interest" replaces "complex command language syntax".
-Direct manipulation is the _de facto_ standard in GUIs today, but when it comes to customizing software, it is rarely to be found.
-In this work, we ask: what would it look like to build a software customization interface that relies on direct manipulation?
-We take inspiration from spreadsheets and visual database query interfaces [@2020a; @bakke2016], which have successfully enabled end users to run queries and computations through direct manipulation of data.
+Direct manipulation is the _de facto_ standard in GUIs today, but when it comes to customizing those GUIs, it is rarely to be found.
+As a result, switching from using software to customizing it poses a learning barrier for users not familiar with programming, and requires an abrupt shift in mental model.

+In this work, we ask: what would it look like to build a software customization interface that relies more on direct manipulation to lower the threshold of difficulty?
+We take inspiration from spreadsheets and visual database query interfaces [@bakke2016; @2020a], which have successfully enabled millions of end users to compute with data through direct manipulation.

-In this paper we present a technique called _table-driven customization_, which applies ideas from visual query interfaces in the context of software customization.
-An application’s UI is augmented with a table view, where the user can see and manipulate the application’s internal data .
-Changes in the table view result in immediate corresponding changes to the original user interface of the application, enabling the user to customize an application with live feedback.
+In this paper we present a technique called _table-driven customization_ inspired by those tools.
+An application’s UI is augmented with a table view, where the user can see and manipulate the application’s internal data.
+Changes in the table view result in immediate corresponding changes to the original user interface, enabling the user to customize an application with live feedback.

 We have developed a browser extension called Wildcard which uses web scraping techniques to implement table-driven customization for existing Web applications.
-In [@sec:example], we introduce the key ideas of table-driven customization through an example scenario.
+In [@sec:example], we illustrate the end user experience of table-driven customization through an example scenario using Wildcard.

-In [@sec:architecture], we explain the architecture of table-driven customization.
+In [@sec:architecture], we explain the system architecture of table-driven customization.
 We focus on the _table adapter_ abstraction, which allows many different types of underlying data to be bidirectionally mapped to a table.
-We describe several types of table adapters we’ve built in Wildcard, and also describe future adapters that are supported by the general paradigm.
+We describe several types of table adapters we’ve built in Wildcard, and also describe future adapters supported by the general paradigm.

-We have used Wildcard to build real customizations for 11 different websites.
-In [@sec:evaluation], we present reflections from this process, outlining the kinds of customizations we were able to build, limitations we encountered, and reflections on the ease of integrating scraping logic with real websites.
+We have successfully used Wildcard to build customizations for 11 different websites.
+In [@sec:evaluation], we present reflections from this process, outlining the kinds of customizations we were able to build, limitations we encountered, and the challenges of integrating scraping logic with websites.

 In [@sec:themes], we discuss some key themes from our work:

-* *Customization by direct manipulation*: End users should be able to customize an application by directly examining and modifying its data, rather than by writing imperative scripts.
+* *Customization by direct manipulation*: We agree with MacLean et al [@maclean1990] that customization should follow a "gentle slope", where users can gradually invest in more complex techniques to achieve deeper customizations.
+We believe an important point on this slope is the ability to customize an application by directly seeing and changing its internal structured data, rather than by writing imperative scripts.
 * *Wrapping applications for customization*: Typically, tools that don't rely on official extension APIs resort to offering low-level APIs for customization.
 Instead, we propose a community-maintained library of semantic wrappers around existing applications, enabling end users to work with domain objects rather than low-level representations.

 Table-driven customization relates to existing work in many areas.
 In particular, our goals overlap with many software customization tools, and our methods overlap with direct manipulation interfaces for working with structured data, including visual database query systems and spreadsheets.
 We explore these connections and more in [@sec:related-work].

 # Example Scenario {#sec:example}

-To illustrate the end user experience of table-driven customization, we consider a real example of using the Wildcard browser extension to customize Hacker News, a tech news aggregator.
-Figure 1 shows accompanying screenshots.
+To illustrate the end user experience of table-driven customization, we consider an example scenario of customizing Hacker News, a tech news aggregator. [@fig:hacker-news] shows accompanying screenshots.

 <div class="html-only">
 ![Customizing Hacker News by interacting with a table view](media/hacker-news.png){#fig:hacker-news}